Improved Bounds for the Freiman-Ruzsa Theorem: Notation and Strategy of Proof

 \subsection{Definitions and Notation}

-To simplify notation in this paper, we introduce the following conventions regarding iterated logarithms. \begin{definition} For a real number $x\geq 16$, we define $\log_2(x) = \log\log(x)$ and $\log_3(x) = \log\log\log(x)$.
-In particular, we never use $\log_b$ to refer to the base $b$-logarithm. \end{definition}
+To simplify notation in this paper, we introduce the following convention regarding iterated logarithms. \begin{definition} For a real number $x\geq 3$, we define $\log_2(x) = \log\log(x)$.
+In particular, we never use $\log_2$ to refer to the base $2$-logarithm. \end{definition}

 \begin{definition}[Asymptotic notation] Given functions $F$, $G$, and $H$ from $\mathbb{N}$ to $[0,\infty)$, we say \begin{itemize} \item $F(n) = O(G(n))$ if there is a constant $C>0$ such that $F(n)\leq CG(n)$ for all $n\in\mathbb{N}$, \item $F(n) = \Omega(G(n))$ if there is a constant $C>0$ such that $F(n)\geq CG(n)$ for all $n\in\mathbb{N}$, \item and $F(n) = \Theta(G(n))$ if $F(n) = O(G(n))$ and $F(n) = \Omega(G(n))$, \item $F(n) = o(G(n))$ if for all $c>0$, there is an $N_0\in\mathbb{N}$ such that for all $n\geq N_0$, $F(n)\leq cG(N)$, \item $F(n) = G(n)+O(H(n))$ if $|F(n) - G(n)| = O(H(n))$, \item $F(n) = G(n) + o(H(n))$ if $|F(n)-G(n)| = o(H(n))$. \end{itemize} \end{definition}